-You may have noticed that the Transportation Security Administration has signs posted at airport security checkpoints warning travelers about some upcoming ID requirement changes.
+You may have noticed Transportation Security Administration signs posted at airport security checkpoints warning travelers about upcoming ID requirement changes.
 So what exactly are these changes, and what do you need to do to be ready?

 We’ll break down exactly how REAL ID works — including what the REAL ID Act means for you and how you travel.